Biodiversity Information for Developers

 Opportunities to protect and enhance our biodiversity are best considered at the earliest stage in development proposals, allowing time to explore possibilities before investing in costly designs.

-Development can have both positive and negative effects on our biodiversity.
 Well-designed developments in the right places can help to protect and enhance biodiversity for the benefit of all.
 Developments with high quality environments are known to attract a premium price, are good for people’s health and wellbeing and leave a positive legacy for the community by developers.

 Protecting important habitats is the least costly approach in terms of financial outlay and biodiversity loss.
 Enhancements such as wildflower seeding and tree planting or putting in place a woodland or tree management plan, can often provide significant wildlife value for very low cost.